apkille/Gabs.jl/docs/src/intro.md

     Introductory books and tutorials for these topics are provided in the [Suggested Readings and References page](@ref References).

 !!! tip "Contributing"
-    Any contribution to Gabs.jl is welcome!
+    Any contribution to Gabs is welcome!
 Feature suggestions, pull requests, and bug reports can be submitted on [Github](https://github.com/apkille/Gabs.jl).
-The maintainers of Gabs.jl subscribe to the [Julia Community Standards](https://julialang.org/community/standards/).
+The maintainers of Gabs subscribe to the [Julia Community Standards](https://julialang.org/community/standards/).

 ## Installation